satish1901/bisque-dev/docs/guides/bisque.md

 Local Bisque Dev setup
 ###### Load Module Workflow
 - Login using admin:admin
+- Update the email address in the users context menu item (This is important)
 - Open Module Manager from the admin user context menu
 - Paste the following URL in the Module->Engine Module
 ```